dlambert8/MCA-2024/week10task.md

-Upon comparing the images, there are multiple transcription errors with information being lost.
-To begin with, the first clear losses of detail would be the title and composer name, which are completely erased from the original piece.
-The metadata is crucial for identifying the song, so losing this is relatively significant.
-The next fundamental aspect of the piece that has been lost is the tempo markings.
-In the original it states ♩ = 100, whereas in the transcribed piece it states ♩ = 91, which is a significant deviation from the original.
-While there are a lot more errors in this piece, the transcribed piece has managed to retain melodic content as well as the overall structure being accurate.
-Overall, the transcription misses more of the important musical content than what it recaptures.
+When comparing the two pieces, there are multiple errors of important information that is lost.
+The first clear difference is the metadata (title, composer name and year of publication) at the top of the song, which is not present in the second one.
+This is relatively significant for identifying the song, so losing this data makes the song hard to distinguish.
+The tempo notes are also completely inaccurate on the transcribed piece, with the tempo changing from 100 to 91.
+This will heavily impact the song, as the beats per minute will be completely different.
+The serenamente tempo note is also not present in the second sheet, which affects the way in which the performer should play the piece.
+Overall, the transcription misses a lot more of the musical content than what it recaptures.
 Essentially, I am looking at a whole different piece, as the crucial components listed are completely absent.

+Whilst the writing and argument in this portfolio are my own and I take responsibility for all errors. [chatGPT] model has been used as an editing tool during the creation of this portfolip page to:

+translate what an Italian tempo note means;
+Catalogue of prompts:
+Initial prompt: ‘[what does serenamente mean in tempo notes?]’ , Date: [06/12/2024]

 [Back to Weekly Task Tab](README.md)